USC vs. Arizona NCAA Football Odds, Plays and Insights | October 30, 2021

 - In Arizona's seven games this season, it has three wins against the spread.

-- The Wildcats have been underdogs by 21 points or more once this year and covered the spread.
+- The Wildcats have been underdogs by 21 points or more once this season and covered the spread.

-- Arizona's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.